Buying a new pet comes with what seems to be an endless learning experience. The question, “How often should I feed my betta” is surely up there too.

 Give your betta fish high-quality food designed to provide the nutrients it needs.
-The amount and type of food given every feeding time and the frequency of feeding are important to maintain your betta fish’s health.
+The amount and type of food given every feeding time and the frequency of feeding are important to maintaining your betta fish’s health.

 In its natural habitat of streams and borders of rice paddies with plenty of plants, adult betta fish eat insects that go on the surface of the water such as mosquitos and its larvae that are swimming in the water.
 They also feed on worms, brine shrimp, daphnia, and tiny fish.
 Baby betta fish also called betta fry feed on infusoria which are the microorganisms present in the water.
 The diet of betta fish from birth until adulthood is very protein-rich.
 Giving your betta fish a varied diet will allow you to provide it the nutrients it needs to be healthy.

 How often should I feed my betta fish flakes?

 The generic fish flakes sold at your local pet store may not provide enough nutrients for your betta fish.
 These are made of fillers such as wheat flour which will digestive problems for you betta fish such as indigestion and bloating.
 Long-term digestive problems may lead to organ failure which is very difficult to cure.